gwoptics/finesse3_getting_started/README.md

 Note that Finesse 3 is in an alpha stage of development.
 You can find the documentation, executables and code for the stable [Finesse 2](http://www.gwoptics.org/finesse/) at http://www.gwoptics.org/finesse.

+Double-click on these Jupyter notebooks in the sidebar to run the examples:
+* 1_Finesse3_introduction.ipynb
+* 2_Finesse3_GWdetector_sensitivity.ipynb

 This [Binder](https://mybinder.org/) provides a [Jupyter](https://jupyter.org/) environment with Finesse 3 pre-installed, so that new users can 'try before they buy'.
 The initial loading time may be slow depending usage and server load, but then you can play around with the live code in the example notebook, create your own notebook, or upload another notebook you wish to test-run.
 Note that work *cannot* be saved long-term in this environment, and the Binder will shut down after 10mins of inactivity (e.g. closing the browser tab), so it is not suitable as a substitute for installation.
 But you can download your work to save them locally.

 ## Get Finesse